-- Soccer for Success is an after-school program that uses soccer as a tool to not only encourage elementary and middle school students to embrace an active, healthy lifestyle, but also nurtures personal growth beyond sports. - Pathway to Clark Park is a 1.1-mile safe, beautified path between our School-Based Health Center at Burbank Middle School and Clark Park, encouraging school, student and family park engagement. - StepHEALTHY Walking Club promotes social engagement and physical activity.
-Walkers share stories of how they have improved their health and quality of life since they started walking with the group. - Walk with a Doc moves behavior change out of the clinical setting and into an energized walk in the park, with a brief presentation on combating chronic diseases. - StepHEALTHY Connects recruits members of the StepHEALTHY Walking Club to become certified professional group fitness instructors.
-We fund certifications and insurance for one year, as well as mentor and train members on how to create business opportunities for their economic growth. - StepHEALTHY Days combine food distribution with a walk in the park and Zumba with education on the benefits of regular exercise. - StepHEALTHY Seniors in Motion, in addition to providing senior socialization, is designed to improve strength and flexibility and exemplifies the impact physical activity has on improving the performance of daily tasks and activities, regardless of age.
+- Soccer for Success is an after-school program that uses soccer as a tool to not only encourage elementary and middle school students to embrace an active, healthy lifestyle, but also nurtures personal growth beyond sports. - Pathway to Clark Park is a 1.1-mile safe, beautified path between our School-Based Health Center at Burbank Middle School and Clark Park, encouraging school, student, and family park engagement. - StepHEALTHY Walking Club promotes social engagement and physical activity.
+Walkers share stories of how they have improved their health and quality of life since they started walking with the group.

+- Walk with a Doc and Dancing with a Doc moves behavior change out of the clinical setting and into an energized walk in the park, with a brief presentation on combating chronic diseases. - StepHEALTHY Connects recruits members of the StepHEALTHY Walking Club to become certified professional group fitness instructors.
+We fund certifications and insurance for one year, as well as mentor and train members on how to create business opportunities for their economic growth. - StepHEALTHY Seniors in Motion, in addition to providing senior socialization, is designed to improve strength and flexibility and exemplifies the impact physical activity has on improving the performance of daily tasks and activities, regardless of age.

 Memorial Hermann Medical Missions - Financing, facilitating, and encouraging physician led teams into third world countries, Memorial Hermann Medical Missions provides supplies, pharmaceuticals, and travel scholarships for non-physician team members.
 It facilitates by linking physicians and support teams together; advising on passports, vaccinations, and air travel; and coordinating necessary supplies.
-It encourages by sharing the knowledge of past experiences; communicating what a medical mission means to a poverty or disaster stricken area; and coaching on safety practices so that participants feel comfortable in their new surroundings.
+It encourages by sharing the knowledge of past experiences; communicating what a medical mission means to a poverty or disaster-stricken area; and coaching on safety practices so that participants feel comfortable in their new surroundings.

-Memorial Hermann Neighborhood Health Centers Northwest, Northeast and Southwest - For many low-income people without access to healthcare coverage or who can't maintain healthcare coverage, an emergency room is often the place they receive care.
+Memorial Hermann Neighborhood Health Centers Northwest, Northeast and Southwest - For many lowincome people without access to health care coverage or who can't maintain health care coverage, an emergency room is often the place they receive care.
 To help bridge the gap for individuals and families without private health insurance and not qualifying for sliding-scale federal poverty levels at area FQHCs, Memorial Hermann Neighborhood Health Centers (NHCs) provide preventative, acute and chronic care at affordable rates.
 For many, the centers are viewed as their only option for medical care.